 Since asthma is a disease of chronic inflammation affecting the lung’s air passages.
 Patients with asthma suffer from low-level and persistent inflammation of bronchi and bronchioles even when asthma is not activated.
 During an attack, this inflammation increases resulting in constrictions caused by muscular contractions in bronchial tissue.
 The lungs of an asthma patient become temporarily narrowed resulting in difficulty in breathing.

 As cannabinoids are found in human lung tissue and play a crucial rule in the regulation of inflammations, contraction and dilation of muscles and various metabolic processes, CBD produces anti-inflammatory properties by interacting with the cannabinoids present in human body.
 According to a study of Mediators of Inflammation, CBD contains potent immunosuppressive and anti-inflammatory responses.
-CBD provides exaggerated inflammatory responses in the body due to which treatment of asthma is possible.
+CBD provides exaggerated inflammatory responses in the body due to which overcoming asthma is possible.

 A study published in 2014 disclosed that certain CBD receptors such as THC result in reduced muscular spasms.
 Muscular spasms or bronchospasm is a condition faced by asthma patients.
 Bronchospasm results in contraction and constriction of muscles in the lungs.
 The bronchi or bronchioles are made of smooth muscles, which during an asthma attack contracts, narrows and become inflamed leading to shortness of breath and thinning of air passages.
 According to Dr Jessica Knox, two components that are CBD and alpha-penine found in cannabis strains have muscle spasm relief effect.

 Though a 1970 study showed that smoking cannabis can widen the respiratory air passages and have positive effects on lungs as compared to smoking tobacco, but people are still hesitant to smoke cannabis.
-However most treatments for asthma involves inhalers, it is a better alternative to used CBD vaporizers.
+However most procedures for asthma involve inhalers, it is a better alternative to used CBD vaporizers.
 Vaporizing CBD provides your body with maximum CBD content that helps in fighting asthma attacks.
 When CBD oil is vaporized it provides the maximum amount of concentration.
 Vaporizing CBD oil also does not have negative effects on a person’s throat or lungs.

 Dr Dustin Sulak, a medical and cannabis physician stated that 90% of people with asthma can take single vaporize inhalation.
 If done right, then people will be able to breathe deeper, expand their lungs and relieve constriction.
 During an asthma attack, a CBD vaporizer or tincture is ideal as it will give immediate results without irritating the system.
 However, if vaporizing CBD leads to coughing or worsening of symptoms then Dr Sulak suggests using an edible form of CBD.
 But CBD oil edibles are not reliable when facing an attack.